jiajasper/fictional-octo-lamp/content/project/arcessible/index.md

 ### How do VIP use their iphones?

-![](/images/arcessible/arthur-using-phone.gif "I observed and studied how VIP use their phones") The interaction can be summerized into three basic gestures: tap, double-tap and swipe.
+![](/images/arcessible/arthur-using-phone.gif "I observed and studied how VIP use their phones") The interaction can be summerized into audio instruction and three basic gestures: tap, double-tap and swipe.
 ![](/images/arcessible/arcessible_6.png "")